 Let’s first start with Disney World’s system, which is called the Disney Park Pass System.

-There are three “buckets” of available reservations: one for Annual Passholders without resort reservations (can only make up to 3 days worth of reservations at a time), one for resort guests (including those with Annual Passes), and one for ticket holders with onsite resort reservations.
+There are three “buckets” of available reservations: one for Annual Passholders without resort reservations (can only make a certain number of reservations at a time based on pass type), one for resort guests (including those with Annual Passes), and one for ticket holders with onsite resort reservations.

 The latter two buckets can make park reservations for their entire length of stay.